 “Chunk” the problem into smaller bites to reduce the sense of overwhelm when under stress.

-Building on the last point, when the pressure increases help provide a system and structure that drives performance.
-Providing calm, stability, and confidence in a process, helps a team to reduce stress and find solutions.
+Let’s build on that last point.
+When the pressure increases help provide a system and structure that drives performance.
+Provide calm, stability, and confidence in a process.
+This will help your team to reduce stress and find solutions.